 The Stowers Institute for Medical Research (Kansas City), conducts basic research on genes and proteins to determine the causes, treatment and prevention of diseases.
 The McDonnell Genome Institute at Washington University in St. Louis was one of the first three sites to begin full-scale human sequencing as part of the Human Genome project.
 Scientists there were the first in the world to decode the complete DNA sequence of a cancer patient.

-Missouri has two universities ranked in the top 100 in the U.S. for R&D spending, Washington University in St. Louis (28th) and the University of Missouri in Columbia (78th).
-In fact, U.S. News and World Report ranked Washington University 14th in its ranking of Best National Universities.
+Missouri has two universities ranked in the top 100 in the U.S. for R&D spending, Washington University in St. Louis (26th) and the University of Missouri in Columbia (70th).
+In fact, U.S. News and World Report ranked Washington University 18th in its ranking of Best Value Schools.

-Washington University received $879+ million in total research support in 2021 with more than 3,000 research projects underway each year.
-The University of Missouri in Columbia had $389 million in total research expenditures in 2021 and is the home of the first Center for Regenerative Agriculture in the Midwest.
+Washington University received over $1 billion in total research support in 2022 with more than 3,000 research projects underway each year.
+The University of Missouri in Columbia had $432 million in total research expenditures in 2022 and is the home of the first Center for Regenerative Agriculture in the Midwest.